-Vicky L. Carwein is in the first year of her tenure as Indiana University—Purdue University Fort Wayne's (IPFW) ninth chancellor.
+Vicky L. Carwein is in the second year of her tenure as Indiana University—Purdue University Fort Wayne's (IPFW) ninth chancellor.
 Born and raised in Gwynneville, Ind., in Shelby County, Chancellor Carwein is returning to her roots.

 Most recently, Carwein served as chancellor of Washington State University Tri-Cities in Richland, Wash., from 2006 to 2012.
 There, she collaborated with the state’s wine industry to create the Wine Science Center and partnered with the Pacific Northwest National Laboratory to build a jointly operated laboratory focused on research and education in the conversion of biomass to products and energy.